MarkD117/marvel-quiz/README.md

 ## Wireframes

 During the planning stages, I  created wireframes for all pages of the site.
-[Balsamiq](https://balsamiq.com/wireframes) to design the digital wireframes.
+[Balsamiq](https://balsamiq.com/wireframes) was used to design the digital wireframes.
 All wireframes can be seen below.

 ### Quiz Home Page Wireframes